Refactoring Separate Query from Modifier

 How to Refactor

-Replace all references to the original method with a call to the query method but immediately before this line, insert a call to the modifier method.
+- Replace all references to the original method with a call to the query method.
+Immediately before this line, place a call to the modifier method.
 This will save you from side effects in case if the original method was used in a condition of a conditional operator or loop.

 Tired of reading?

 No wonder, there are 7 hours worth of the text on this website.